Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems: Introduction

-With ``propagation'', we refer to a family of techniques for calculating the relative importance of nodes in networks with iterative models of computation: relevance is \emph{propagated} across edges from node to node while ignoring past dependencies (see~\autoref{Fig_Propagation_PageRank}).
+With ``propagation'', we refer to a family of techniques for calculating the relative importance of nodes in networks with \emph{iterative models of computation}: ``relevance'' is \emph{propagated} across edges from node to node while ignoring past dependencies (see~\autoref{Fig_Propagation_PageRank}).
 Thus, unlike reliability, propagation scores can always be computed efficiently, even on very large graphs.
 Variants of propagation have been successfully used in a range of applications for calculating relevance where exact probabilities are not necessary.
-Examples include similarity ranking of proteins~\cite{Weston:2004fk}, integrating and ranking uncertain scientific data~\cite{DetwilerGLST2009:ICDE}, models of human comprehension~\cite{Quillian:68a}, activation in feedforward networks~\cite{Rumelhart:1986:LIR:104279.104293}, search in associative networks~\cite{DBLP:journals/air/Crestani97}, trust propagation~\cite{DBLP:conf/www/GuhaKRT04} and influence propagation~\cite{DBLP:conf/wsdm/GoyalBL10} in social networks, keyword search in databases~\cite{DBLP:conf/icde/BhalotiaHNCS02}, the noisy-or gate \cite[Sect.~4.3.2]{Pearl:1988pb}, computing web page reputation with PageRank~\cite{DBLP:journals/cn/BrinP98}, node labeling in graphs~\cite{LBP:arxiv}, or finding true facts from a large amount of conflicting information~\cite{DBLP:journals/tkde/YinHY08}.
-Note that the thus calculated relevance scores commonly do not have an exact probabilistic semantics, and may be used as a heuristics instead.\footnote{For example, the PageRank of a web page is not necessarily smaller than $1$.
-See \cite{PasternackR2010:FactFinder} for a related, recent discussion of fact finding algorithms, in which the approach of \cite{DBLP:journals/tkde/YinHY08} and its use of the iterative propagation formula \autoref{eq:dissociationFormula} is referred to as ``pseudoprobabilistic.''} For example, the PageRank of a web page is not necessarily smaller than $1$.
-However, they have in common that the score of a node is recursively defined only \emph {in terms of the scores of its neighbors} and not in terms of the entire topology of the graph.
+Examples include similarity ranking of proteins~\cite{Weston:2004fk}, integrating and ranking uncertain scientific data~\cite{DetwilerGLST2009:ICDE}, models of human comprehension~\cite{Quillian:68a}, activation in feedforward networks~\cite{Rumelhart:1986:LIR:104279.104293}, search in associative networks~\cite{DBLP:journals/air/Crestani97}, trust propagation~\cite{DBLP:conf/www/GuhaKRT04} and influence propagation~\cite{DBLP:conf/wsdm/GoyalBL10} in social networks, keyword search in databases~\cite{DBLP:conf/icde/BhalotiaHNCS02}, the noisy-or gate \cite[Sect.~4.3.2]{Pearl:1988pb}, computing web page reputation with PageRank~\cite{DBLP:journals/cn/BrinP98}, belief propagation in graphical models~\cite{Pearl:1988pb}, linearized belief propagation for node labeling~\cite{DBLP:journals/pvldb/GatterbauerGKF15}, or finding true facts from a large amount of conflicting information~\cite{DBLP:journals/tkde/YinHY08}.\footnote{Also see \cite{PasternackR2010:FactFinder} for a related discussion of fact finding algorithms, in which the approach of \cite{DBLP:journals/tkde/YinHY08} and its use of the iterative propagation \autoref{eq:dissociationFormula} is referred to as ``\emph{pseudoprobabilistic}''.} Note that the resulting relevance scores commonly do not have an exact probabilistic semantics, and may be used as a heuristics instead.
+For example, the {PageRank} of a web page does not have to be smaller than $1$ (see \autoref{Fig_Propagation_PageRank} for a comparison of the update equations).
+However, these variants have in common that the score of a node is recursively defined only \emph {in terms of the scores of its neighbors}, and not in terms of the entire topology of the graph.